Bob Baffert has been the face of American horse racing for nearly 30 years.

 Get Boston local news, weather forecasts, lifestyle and entertainment stories to your inbox.
 Sign up for NBC Boston’s newsletters.

-But he won’t be at Churchill Downs on Saturday for the 148th Derby and it's not because he doesn’t have any contenders.
+But he won’t be at Churchill Downs on Saturday for the 149th Derby.

 More Triple Crown Coverage

 Churchill Downs Inc. barred Baffert from entering horses at any of its tracks for this year and through mid-2023.
-The punishment resulted from his 2021 Derby winner Medina Spirit failing a post-race drug test and later being disqualified from that victory in a ruling handed down this year.
+The punishment resulted from his 2021 Derby winner Medina Spirit failing a post-race drug test and later being disqualified from that victory in a ruling handed down in 2022.

 Medina Spirit tested positive for betamethasone, an anti-inflammatory medication.
 It’s allowed in Kentucky but must clear a horse’s system at least 14 days before a race.
 It’s considered a Class C drug, with a lesser potential to influence performance, but any level of detection on race day is a violation.